BIT-robot-group/KeyPose/README.md

 # KeyPose: Category-Level 6D Object Pose Estimation with Self-Adaptive Keypoints
-This is the official implementation of AAAI25 paper "KeyPose: Category-Level 6D Object Pose Estimation with Self-Adaptive Keypoints"
+This is the official implementation of AAAI25 paper "KeyPose: Category-Level 6D Object Pose Estimation with Self-Adaptive Keypoints".
+Because I am quite busy recently, I may not have time to help you answer questions.
+The code I provide is for your reference.
+Thank you for your understanding!

 [[Paper](https://ojs.aaai.org/index.php/AAAI/article/download/33046/35201)]